 Space at 1800 Grant is either designated to departments (home base) or designated as general use (hoteling or landing zones).
 Designated department space may be assigned to specific employees.
-If an employee works three or more days a week in the office, then he or she is eligible for an assigned work space.
-If two or more employees will work a combined total of 4 or more days a week in the office, they may be assigned a joint work space.
+If an employee works three or more days a week in the office, then they are eligible for an assigned workspace.
+If two or more employees will work a combined total of four or more days a week in the office, they may be assigned a joint workspace.
 No general use space is assigned to a specific individual or department.